Our Services

 While standing sleep attacks are serious, many people manage them effectively with proper care:

 Standing sleep attacks—especially when linked to ADHD and falling asleep while standing—deserve prompt attention.
 They can signal treatable conditions but also carry risks of injury and accidents.
-If you experience any worrying episodes or have concerns:
+If you're concerned about your symptoms or want to better understand what might be causing your episodes, consider checking your symptoms with Ubie's AI-powered symptom checker for personalized insights before speaking with a healthcare professional.

 Your safety and well-being matter.
 Don't hesitate to reach out for professional help and make adjustments that keep you alert, balanced, and secure.